Skip to content

 Given that the level of autonomy that independent contractors enjoy is quite similar to a freelancer, many managers confuse freelance and contract workers and use the terms interchangeably.
 This leads to all sorts of confusion when it comes to setting expectations, establishing terms and conditions, buying the right management tools, and filing taxes.
 So how can you tell the difference between contract and freelance workers?

 Are you finding it hard to classify your workers as freelance or contract vs employees?
-Take our free quiz!
+Take our free quiz to figure out the differences between freelancer and contractor.

 The 5 Key Differences Between Freelancers and Contractors